Maria Parmley, Ph.D

 Dr. Parmley’s research interests include how we interpret others’ social cues.
 She has examined how gender stereotypes and the ambiguity of an emotion might influence the perception of an emotional message.
 She has also examined how culture, intimacy, and hormonal changes can impact the perception of emotional facial expressions.
-Currently Dr. Parmley is investigating how emotional experiences can impact information processing.
+Currently, Dr. Parmley is investigating how dispositional serenity and mindfulness can promote well-being and reduce stress in unique ways.
 Dr. Parmley is a social psychologist.

 Education Background